Dipper-Labs/docs/docs/en/get-started/how-to-become-validator.md

   }
 ]

-# You can see that the status of the newly added validator lucy becomes 2, an active validator, you can check the block status through the block browser
+# You can see that the status of the newly added validator jackson becomes 2, an active validator, you can check the block status through the block browser
 ```
 ## 9. How to unbond DIP
 To withdraw bonded staking you delegated for a validator by executing the following command ```unband```.